3elDU/rufus-for-linux/README.md

-# Rufus for Linux.
-UI branch
+# Rufus for Linux. gtk3-ui branch

-> Developed by [Aristarh Bahirev](https://github.com/AristarhBahirev) on Arch Linux / pop!_OS (20.04)
+> Developed by [Ivan Neagiry](https://github.com/Neagiry) on elementaryOS and [Aristarh Bahirev](https://github.com/AristarhBahirev) on Arch Linux

 This branch is needed to develop the interface of the utility and its basic testing

-## The main tasks of the UI branch
+## The main tasks of the gtk3-ui branch
-+ Writing and maintaining an interface layout in [XML](https://www.w3.org/XML/)
-+ Writing and maintaining interface code in Python
++ Writing and maintaining interface code and layout on [Vala](https://wiki.gnome.org/Projects/Vala)
 + Development documentation
 + Refinement of included technologies
 + Initial testing